 Rectal prolapse occurs in 20% of untreated infants and toddlers.
 Gastroesophageal reflux is relatively common among children and adults.

 Universal newborn screening when feasible

 May also be suggested by a positive prenatal screening test result, family history, or symptomatic presentation

 Confirmed by a sweat test showing elevated sweat chloride on ≥ 2 occasions

 Can also be confirmed by identifying 2 CF-causing mutations (1 on each chromosome)

 May rarely be confirmed, in atypical cases, by demonstrating abnormal ion transport across the nasal epithelium

 Universal newborn screening for CF is now standard in the US; > 90% of cases are first identified by newborn screening, but up to 10% are not diagnosed until adolescence or early adulthood.
 Despite advances in genetic testing, the sweat chloride test remains the standard for confirming a CF diagnosis in most cases because of its sensitivity and specificity, simplicity, and availability.

-In this test, localized sweating is stimulated with pilocarpine, the amount of sweat is measured, and the chloride concentration is determined (see Table: Sweat Cl Concentration Ranges).
+In this test, localized sweating is stimulated with pilocarpine, the amount of sweat is measured, and the chloride concentration is determined (see Table: Sweat Chloride Concentration Ranges in Cystic Fibrosis (CF)).
 The results are valid after 48 h of life, but an adequate sweat sample (> 75 mg on filter paper or > 15 μL in microbore tubing) may be difficult to obtain before 2 wk of age.
 False-negative results are rare but may occur in the presence of edema and hypoproteinemia or an inadequate quantity of sweat.
 False-positive results are usually due to technical error.
 Transient elevation of sweat chloride concentration can result from psychosocial deprivation (eg, child abuse, neglect) and can occur in patients with anorexia nervosa.
 Although the sweat chloride concentration increases slightly with age, the sweat test is valid at all ages.
 A positive sweat test result should be confirmed by a 2nd sweat test or by identification of 2 CF-causing mutations.